A brief history:

 You will have to consider three different factors in choosing the best wine rack for you:

 - Where you want your wine rack to be positioned.
-You should decide on a room and then look for a wine rack that fits in with its wood colour and style.
+You should decide on a room and then look for a wine rack that fits in with its wood color and style.

 - The number of bottles of wine that you would like it to hold.
 We sell wine racks with a range of different capacities.